 - Message delivered

 The message was successfully delivered to the recipient's device; it has not yet been opened by the recipient, but a preview was displayed.
-For technical reasons, if the recipient uses iOS or Windows Phone, this status is only returned once the recipient opens the app (not when the push notification is shown).
-If the recipient has disabled read receipts, this status will not be returned.
+For technical reasons, if the recipient uses Windows Phone, this status is only displayed once the recipient opens the app (not when the push notification is shown).
+For messages to recipients with iOS, this status is displayed immediately after delivery if the recipient has enabled push preview; otherwise the status will only be shown when the recipient has started the app.
+If the recipient has disabled read receipts, this status will not be displayed.

 - Message read